turingschool/front-end-curriculum/projects/overlook.md

 ARIA attributes should be utilized for any UI elements that are not understood by the screen reader

-## Minimum Collaboration and Professionalism Expectations
+## Minimum Professionalism Expectations

-- Team holds daily standups throughout project.
 - Commits are atomic and frequent, effectively documenting the evolution/progression of the application.
-There is no more than a 10% disparity in project contributions between teammates.
 - A project board is utilized (and updated throughout the project) with Github issues and labels.
-- Team uses branches, PRs and thorough code reviews to add new code to the main branch.
+- Student uses branches, PRs and thorough code reviews to add new code to the main branch.
 - The README is formatted well and at a minimum contains:
 - Overview of project and goals
 - Overview of technologies used, challenges, wins, and any other reflections
 - Screenshots/gifs of your app
-- List of contributors
-- Team collaborates effectively to accomplish the shared goal.
-Team productively and professionally works through challenges and conflicts to ensure all team members are able to be heard and contribute throughout the project.
-- Instructors are available to offer support and guidance but conversations around what is and what is not working are expected to be led by the team members themselves.

 ---